• Skip to main content

 • Using gaming to escape negative emotions

-• Significant changes in sleep patterns, appetite, or mood-related to gaming
+• Noticeable changes in sleep patterns, appetite, or mood related to gaming

 Action Steps for Affected Families

-If you believe your child has been harmed by video game addiction:
+If you believe your child has been harmed by Roblox, Fortnite, or Minecraft addiction:

 4. Act promptly: Legal claims have time limits, so don’t delay in seeking legal advice if you believe your family has been harmed.